badrinathvm/StackCardView/README.md

 .onLeftSwipe(perform action: @escaping (() -> Void))
      Executes the provided closure when a left swipe gesture is detected

+.bind(model: [any StackCardModelProtocol])
+     Binds the model requried for card offset positions, updating etc.
 ```

 ## Usage